purescript-deprecated/purescript-base/README.md

     zipWith :: forall f s a b c.
 (Monad f) => (a -> b -> c) -> MealyT f s a -> MealyT f s b -> MealyT f s c

+## Module Data.List.Unsafe

+### Values

+    head :: forall a.
+List a -> a

+    init :: forall a.
+List a -> List a

+    last :: forall a.
+List a -> a

+    tail :: forall a.
+List a -> List a

 ## Module Data.Maybe.Unsafe